bhky/targetran/README.md

 # Note that cropping and resizing are not affine.
 affine_transform = TFCombineAffine([
-    TFRandomRotate(probability=0.8),  # Probability to include each affine transformation TFRandomShear(probability=0.6),   # can be specified, the default is 0.7.
+    TFRandomRotate(probability=0.8),  # Probability to include each affine transformation TFRandomShear(probability=0.6),   # can be specified, the default is 0.9.
     TFRandomTranslate(),
     TFRandomFlipLeftRight(),
     TFRandomFlipUpDown(),
 ], probability=1.0)  # Probability to apply this single combined transformation, i.e.,
-                     # some samples could be untouched in this step, if desired.
+                     # some samples could be untouched, if desired.
+Default is 1.0.

 # Typical application.
 auto_tune = tf.data.AUTOTUNE